Fat Polygonal Partitions with Applications to Visualization and Embeddings: The two algorithms

 We propose two methods for constructing fat polygonal partitions.
 They both start with transforming the input tree~$\tree$ into a \emph{binary} tree~$\tree'$.
 The nodes of $\tree$ are a subset of nodes of $\tree'$, and two nodes are in the ancestor-descendant relation in $\tree$ if and only if they are in the same relation in $\tree'$.
 The weights assigned to nodes of $\tree$ are preserved in $\tree'$.
 Any polygonal partition for $\tree'$ restricted to nodes from $\tree$ is a polygonal partition for $\tree$.
 Then, for the binary tree $\tree'$, it suffices to design a method that cuts the polygon $P(\node)$ corresponding to a node $\node$ into two polygons of prespecified areas that correspond to $\node$'s children.
 We propose two such methods: the \emph{angular} method and the \emph{greedy} method.
 To achieve a polygonal partition for $\tree'$, it suffices to recursively apply one of the cutting methods.

-\paragraph{The transformation into a binary tree.} We transform the input tree $\tree$ into a binary tree $\tree'$ by replacing every internal node $\node$ of degree greater than two by a collection of nodes whose subtrees together are exactly the subtrees of~$\node$.
+\paragraph{The transformation into a binary tree.} We transform the input $n$-node tree $\tree$ into a binary tree $\tree'$ by replacing every internal node $\node$ of degree greater than two by a collection of nodes whose subtrees together are exactly the subtrees of~$\node$.
 This can be done in such a way that $\mydepth(\tree')=O(\mydepth(\tree)+\log n)$~\cite{ps-cgi-85}.
+The number of nodes in $\tree'$ is $O(n)$.
 For completeness we sketch how this transformation is done.

 For a node $\node$, we use $\tree_\node$ to denote the subtree rooted at $\node$, and $|\tree_\node|$ to denote the number of nodes in~$\tree_\node$.
 The transformation is a recursive process, starting at the root of~$\tree$.
 Suppose we reach a node~$\node$.
 If $\node$ has degree two or less, we just recurse on the at most two children of~$\node$.
 If $\node$ has degree $k\geq 3$, we proceed as follows.
 Let $C(\node)$ be the set of children of~$\node$, and let $\othernode\in C(\node)$ be the child with the largest number of nodes in its subtree.
-We partition $C(\node)\setminus \{\othernode\}$ into two non-empty subsets $C_1(\node)$ and $C_2(\node)$ such that $\sum_{u\in C_1(\node)} |\tree_\othernode| < |\tree_\node|/2$ and $\sum_{u\in C_2(\node)} |\tree_\othernode| < |\tree_\node|/2$.
+We partition $C(\node)\setminus \{\othernode\}$ into two non-empty subsets $C_1(\node)$ and $C_2(\node)$ such that $\sum_{\othernode\in C_1(\node)} |\tree_\othernode| < |\tree_\node|/2$ and $\sum_{\othernode\in C_2(\node)} |\tree_\othernode| < |\tree_\node|/2$.
 We create three new nodes $\node_1,\node_2,\node_3$ and modify the tree as shown in Figure~\ref{fi:transform-to-binary}.
 The weights $\weight(\node_1),\weight(\node_2),\weight(\node_3)$ are set to the sum of the weights of the leaves in their respective subtrees.
 Finally, we recurse on $\node_1$, $\othernode$, and~$\node_3$.

 After the procedure has finished we have a (properly weighted) tree in which every node has degree at most two.
 We remove all degree-1 nodes to obtain our binary tree~$\tree'$.
-The depth of $\tree'$ is at most $2(\mydepth(\tree)+\log n)$, because every time we go down two levels in $\tree'$ we either pass through an original node from $\tree$ or the number of nodes in the subtree halves.
+The height of $\tree'$ is at most $2(\mydepth(\tree)+\log n)$, because every time we go down two levels in $\tree'$ we either pass through an original node from $\tree$ or the number of nodes in the subtree halves.